KeishaXD/A11-12-Bug-Fix-Realme-C21Y/README.md

    - Fixed problems with OTG detection and functionality.
    - Ensured proper recognition of external USB devices.

----
+## Download :
+To download this module, please go to the [Release page](https://github.com/KeishaXD/A11-12-Bug-Fix-Realme-C21Y/releases)

+## Disclaimer:
-**Disclaimer**: Use these fixes at your own risk.
+Use these fixes at your own risk.
 The contributors are not responsible for any potential damage to your device.